 You must adopt the parent committee regulations within six months of submitting an application to be included in the National Childcare and Playgroup Register (Landelijk Register Kinderopvang en peuterspeelzalen, LRKp) to your municipal authority.
 You draw up these regulations at your own discretion.
 You can use model regulations from the Childcare Parents Representation Organisation (Belangenvereniging van Ouders in de Kinderopvang & Peuterspeelzalen (BOinK)).
 The regulations must at least specify the following subjects:

-- The number of members of the parents' committee.
+- The number of members in the parents' committee.

 - How members are elected.